vidalme/gradientdiscipline/README.md

 -> complete the kubernetes course from linuxtips

 ### week 01
-01 a 07 de Janeiro
+01 a 07 de Janeiro<br>
-✓ before remodeling, not much info right now but I should come back to this and write something more meaningful
+✓ before remodeling, not much info right now but I should come back to this and write something more meaningful<br><br>

 ### week 02
-08 a 14 de Janeiro
+08 a 14 de Janeiro<br>
-finish watching all videos from ssa aws marrek do some extended research but try to not waste time
+- finish watching all videos from ssa aws marrek<br>
+- do some extended research but try to not waste time<br>
-✓ finish the cyber security training (intro)
+✓ finish the cyber security training (intro)<br><br>

 ### week 03
-15 a 21 de Janeiro
+15 a 21 de Janeiro<br>
-rewatch sections from maareks course that I had the most difficulty with take a practice test and review questions with extended research get up to date on linuxtips k8s course (as fast as I can, no more than 10 hours on it tho, chop chop) work on a cloud devops project with documentation (for at least 10 hours)
+- rewatch sections from maareks course that I had the most difficulty with<br>
+- take a practice test and review questions with extended research<br>
+- get up to date on linuxtips k8s course (as fast as I can, no more than 10 hours on it tho, chop chop)<br>
+- work on a cloud devops project with documentation (for at least 10 hours)<br><br>

 ### week 04
-22 a 28 de Janeiro
+22 a 28 de Janeiro<br>
-rewatch sections that I had the lowest score on the practice test take a practice test and review questions with extended research work on a cloud devops project with documentation (for at least 10 hours)
+rewatch sections that I had the lowest score on the practice test<br>
+take a practice test and review questions with extended research<br>
+work on a cloud devops project with documentation (for at least 10 hours)<br><br>

 ### week 05
-29 de janeiro a 04 de Fevereiro rewatch sections that I had the lowest score on the practice test take a practice test and review questions with extended research work on a cloud devops project with documentation (for at least 10 hours)
+29 de janeiro a 04 de Fevereiro<br>
+rewatch sections that I had the lowest score on the practice test<br>
+take a practice test and review questions with extended research<br>
+work on a cloud devops project with documentation (for at least 10 hours)<br><br>

-FEBRUARY
+## FEBRUARY
--> 2 practice tests done with complete revision of all questions -> 1 complete project from top to bottom, documented as well.
+-> 2 practice tests done with complete revision of all questions<br>
+-> 1 complete project from top to bottom, documented as well.<br>
-	- cloud
+	- cloud<br>
-	- IaC (terraform)
+	- IaC (terraform)<br>
-	- ci/cd (jenkins maybe)
+	- ci/cd (jenkins maybe)<br>